sandrazelen/Impact-of-Subway-Station-Centrality-on-Manhattan-Public-High-School-Performance/README.md

 ## Multiple Linear Regression
 Initially, we performed Multiple Linear Regression (MLR) to analyze the relationship between subway centrality and school performance.
 A separate linear regression was performed for each of the 7 performance metrics.

+Our model satisfied several linear regression assumption checks (normality of error distribution; variance, independence, and zero mean of residuals), but the adjusted r-squared values for each performance metric were below 10\%, suggesting that the MLR did not effectively capture the variation in our data.
+We chose to pivot from a predictive regression model to principal component analysis.

 ## Principal Component Analysis
 Principal Component Analysis (PCA) is a dimensionality reduction technique that identifies correlated variables and linearly combines them into new principal components.
 We ran PCA on 90 rows (high schools) and 11 columns (7 performance metrics and 4 centrality measures), resulting in three principal components: